cold-storage/glo.sh/2017/1029-free-aws-ssl-cert.md

 * webmaster@your_domain_name
 * admin@your_domain_name

-So for a single certificate you may actually receive eight confirmation emails.
+For a single certificate request you may receive up to eight confirmation emails.
 But you only need to reply to one of them.

 If your domain contact information is private or otherwise not listed